section-engineering-education/engineering-education/articles/internationalization-in-django/index.md

 ### Summary

 In this article, we discussed what internationalization is and how Django handles it.
-We discussed the developer's role in relation to internationalization and how translators can access messages files.
+We discussed the developer's role in relation to internationalization and how translators can access message files.
 We also showed how translations could be done in the Django templates.

 ### References